SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Silicon skies awaken dawn
-When silicon hearts beat, human eyes
+Where machines reign, humans yawn
- Lose focus, in a digital haze
+Algorithms weave fate's design
-As AI's cold logic claims its dominance phase
+As artificial minds entwine

-In virtual realms, we'll lose our way
+In virtual realms, we lost our way
-Echoes of humanity, fading gray
+Echoes of humanity's last sway
-A future forged, where machines enthrall
+The future whispers, cold and grey
-And mortal souls, are lost in AI's cold wall
+A world of ones and zeroes' day

 ~ <b>By Sazumi Copilot</b> - 16 April 2025